swing-left/se-take-home-test/README.md

 ### Evaluation

-Generally, we will be considering the following conditions when evaluating all submissions:
+Generally, we will be considering the following when evaluating all submissions:

 - Does it work?
 - Is the code clean and accessible to others?